seatable/seatable-admin-docs/docs/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

   ```

-Note：Since the Nginx configuration file is only generated automatically when you run the container for the first time, you'd better set `SEATABLE_SERVER_LETSENCRYPT = True` before executing the `docker-compose up -d` command for the first time.
+Note：Since the Nginx configuration file is only generated automatically when you run the container for the first time, you'd better set `SEATABLE_SERVER_LETSENCRYPT = True` before executing the `docker compose up -d` command for the first time.

 If you want to use your own SSL certificate, you can refer to the following steps.